rhdtownsend/msg/docs/source/appendices/grid-tools.rst

 Creating Photometric Grids
 --------------------------

-Once a `specint` file has been created, a corresponding HDF5 `photgrid` (photometric grid) file can be built using the `specgrid_to_photgrid` tool.
+Given a `specgrid` file, a corresponding HDF5 `photgrid` (photometric grid) file can be built using the `specgrid_to_photgrid` tool.
 This tool accepts the following command-line arguments: